veepeefx/inventory-system/README.md

 ## Description
 Inventory Management System implemented in C++ using SQLite3 as the database backend.
-The system allows users to efficiently keep track of items stored in an inventory, including adding, updating, viewing, and removing items.
+The system allows users to efficiently keep track of items stored in an inventory, including adding, updating, viewing, and removing items or item types.
 The application is designed as a lightweight, local solution that does not require a separate database server, making it suitable for small businesses, personal projects, or educational purposes.

 ## Features
 - Item database for small inventory
+- Item types to group items
+- Settings to modify presets
 - Simple and clean Qt-based user interface

 #### Future additions
+- Adding item providers
-- Item types to group items
+- Selling and buying of items
-- Settings to modify presets
+- Stocktaking mode

 ## Disclaimer
 This software is provided as open source and “as is”, without any guarantees regarding data safety,